From the Bottom Up

+Promotion

+To promote the album, Brownstone embarked on a concert tour throughout the United States during the summer of 1995, performing at various venues such as the House of Blues in North Hollywood, California, and participating in festivals like Jam 4 Peace in Milwaukee, Budweiser Superfest in Chicago, KUBE Summer Jam in Quincy, Washington, and the Cincinnati Jazz Festival.

+The trio also made appearances on several local and international television programs such as The Tonight Show with Jay Leno, Video Soul, Top of the Pop, and Hey Hey Its Saturday.

 Critical reception

+Upon its release the album received positive reviews from critics.
 William Cooper from AllMusic called From the Bottom Up a "solid debut."
 He found that the album "showcases the group's considerable vocal talents, but Brownstone is somewhat distinctive in that the group's members also had a hand in writing their own material.
 Predictably, the album's songs alternate between R&B funk workouts and slinky slow jams, but the vocals rise above the material, making the album a delightful listen [...]
 From the Bottom Up is somewhat undermined by an overabundance of producers.
 But this doesn't take away from the quality of the songs and the solid vocal performances."